noodlio/recommender-docs/like-subjects.md

 }
 ```

-Please not that you can only send *one request at a time*.
+Please note that you can only send *one request at a time*.

 It is up to you how you classify the users, perhaps you have already an authentication system in place with unique user ids (for example `uid` in Firebase).